mcelep/devops-workshop/README.md

 For more details about the logging format read [this blog post](https://developers.redhat.com/blog/2018/01/22/openshift-structured-application-logs/).)
 - Deploy prometheus based on a trusted open source template
 - Configure alerts based on a condition which counts the number of restarts within a given period

-#### 5th phase

-Your application has been a great success, and you get notifications about certain events.
-However, you want the system to react to load automatically.
-Maybe it's time to start testing out [Horizontal Pod Autoscaling/HPA](https://docs.openshift.com/container-platform/3.11/dev_guide/pod_autoscaling.html).